qeesung/gitaly/README.md

 ## Name

 Gitaly is a tribute to Git and the town of [Aly](https://en.wikipedia.org/wiki/Aly).
-Where the town of Aly has zero inhabitants most of the year we would like to reduce the number of disk operations to zero for most actions.
+Where the town of Aly has zero inhabitants most of the year, we would like to reduce the number of disk operations to zero for most actions.
 It doesn't hurt that it sounds like Italy, the capital of which is [the destination of all roads](https://en.wikipedia.org/wiki/All_roads_lead_to_Rome).
 All Git actions in
 GitLab end up in Gitaly.